subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/README.md

 ## Educational note (BeCode Data Analytics & AI Bootcamp)

-This Business Case is provided solely for educational purposes as part of the BeCode Data Analytics & AI Bootcamp.
+This repository is provided solely for educational purposes as part of the BeCode Data Analytics & AI Bootcamp.
 Names, datasets, and scenarios are illustrative for training only and are not production guidance.